 Methods of collecting, processing, preparing, and preserving lab specimens.
 Discussion of government regulations and cultural beliefs concerning specimens.
 Urinalysis, pertinent hematology, immunology and microbiology tests and procedures are presented.
 Prerequisite: Must provide documentation of first two injections of Hepatitis B vaccination series prior to registering for class.

-AHE 115 Injection Therapy (3)
+AHE 115 Injection Therapy

 Review of sterile techniques.
 Procedures of oral administration of drugs.
 Familiarization with equipment and supplies for parenteral administration of medications.
 Theory and practice of reading the medication order, drawing up of medications and parenteral administration of medications, and theory of IV therapy.
 Cultural aspects of medication administration are discussed.
-Prerequisite: HMath100 with minimum C grade.
+Prerequisite: AHE 108 with minimum C grade or concurrent enrollment, and HMATH 100 with minimum C grade.
 Must provide documentation of first two injections of Hepatitis B vaccination series prior to registering for class.

-AHE 116 Medical Assistant Clinical Practicum
+AHE 116 Medical Assistant Clinical Practicum (6)